threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/vm.md

 ---
-title: Full Virtual Machine
+title: Micro Virtual Machine
 subtitle: Information about Virtual Machine
 ---

-Deploy a full virtual machine on Threefold Grid, the full VM allows you to have a complete image with a custom kernel optimized for your own usecase.
+Deploy a micro virtual machine on Threefold Grid.
 We provide a few images managed by Threefold like Ubuntu 22.04, and NixOS, but you can still use a custom one

 <br />
 <br />

-#### Compared to MicroVMs
+#### Compared to Full VMs

 - Full VM contains a default disk attached to it which is not the case in the Micro VM where you needed to make sure to attach a disk to it or the VM will fail
 - The default disk is mounted on / so if you want to attach any additional disks, you have to choose a different mounting point